Odds are you’ve heard the word ketosis at some point, and likely know it has something to do with eating low amounts of carbohydrates.

 - Increased breakdown of body fat.
 As noted earlier, ketosis is the result of the body breaking down fat stores to produce energy.
 Naturally, this encourages fat loss since carbohydrates are no longer the preferred source of energy.

 - Reduced hunger and appetite.
 Research shows that when your body is producing ketone bodies regularly, your food cravings are lower.
 Contrarily, consuming a carbohydrate-based diet can cause appetite to fluctuate up and down in uncontrolled manners, leading to increased risk of overeating.
 As such, ketosis helps reduce overall food intake and speed the fat loss process.

-- Cancer-fighting properties: Research shows that ketosis is an incredibly potent cancer fighting state (even in malignant tumors).
+- Cancer-fighting properties: Research shows that ketogenic diets are an incredibly potent cancer-fighting state (even in malignant tumors).
 Cancer cells typically thrive on glucose for replicating and growing; ketones, on the other hand, are not readily usable by these cells.
 In fact, one study found that ketone bodies increase the survival rates of mice with systemic cancer by as much as 70% in comparison to control mice.

 - Anti-Inflammatory benefits: Research suggests that ketosis can reduce inflammation in tissues throughout the body by blunting the effects of inflammation-promoting proteins called inflammasomes.

 To get your body into a state of nutritional ketosis, you need to follow a ketogenic diet regimen.
 This means you will be eating lower amounts of carbohydrates, generally less than 40 grams per day (although the exact value will vary by individual).

 Adhering to a proper ketogenic diet means avoiding foods such as: